 To improve our efforts and accurately reflect our memberships’ views, we sought your opinion, using a survey that was based on a real-world case.

-As you can see, Fair Start Movement’ membership strongly supports our efforts to protect children from being born to abusive parents.
+As you can see, Having Kids’ membership strongly supports our efforts to protect children from being born to abusive parents.

 This is the survey and results: